jozefg/drafts/focusing.markdown

 Now that we've actually seen some examples of invertible rules and polarized connectives, let's see how this all fits into a coherent system.
+There is one critical change we must make to the sttructure of our judgements: an addition to the form `_ → _`.
+Instead of just an unordered multiset on the left, in order to properly do inversion we change this to `Γ; Ω → A` where Ω is an ordered list of propositions we intend to focus on.
+More on this momentarily.

-Our system is broken up into 3 judgments.
+Our system is broken up into 3 essentially separate judgments.
 The first is `Γ; Ω ⊢ A`. `Ω` is an ordered list of things which we might invert upon.
 In this judgment we basically apply as many invertible rules as many places as we can.

      Γ, A⁻; Q ⊢ U
     ——————————————
     Γ; ↓A⁻, Q ⊢ U

-## Proving This

 ## Wrap Up

+That's all I feel comfortable writing about focusing at the moment.
+I'm not entirely happy with my grasp of how the proof are implemented so I'll instead just refer you to Rob Simmon's [paper][focus] which does I much better job than I ever could.

+[paper]: